KKotlicki/Cibot/README.md

 6.  if you want to create directory for something else than pictures, do so in main directory
 7.  unless you have a good reason, do not change cibot.py script
 8.  do not use <while True> or simmilar commands - they break script asynchronicity
+9.  do not use purge methods (or only for authenticated users)

 ToDo: